matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

 # Security considerations

-When the DLV mechanism will go away, zones that rely on DLV for their validation will be treated as insecure.
+When the DLV mechanism goes away, zones that rely on DLV for their validation will be treated as insecure.
 The chance that this scenario actually occurs is very low, since no well-known DLV registry exists.